-Understanding Employer Student Loan Repayment
+Understanding Employer Match of Student Loan Repayment

 Companies with Student Loan Repayment Benefits

-• SoFi offers one of the more unique employer student loan programs on the market, offering $200 a month in reimbursement with no cap.
+• SoFi offers one of the more unique employer student loan repayment programs on the market, offering $200 a month in reimbursement with no cap.

 But this kind of incentive can appeal to potential new employees.
 Most companies do not require employees who leave the organization to repay the benefit.
-Paid out monthly, it can really help with the most burdensome student loan payments, which some employees might find more valuable than, say, a year-end bonus.
+Paid out monthly, it can help with the most burdensome student loan payments, which some employees might find more valuable than, say, a year-end bonus.